PowerShell/Community-Blog/Posts/2021/10/tfl-secrets.md

 Summary: Using Profile files with PowerShell 7
 ---

 **Q:** I have a bunch of scripts we use in production that make use of Windows credentials.
-In some cases the script has the actual password in plain text, in others the password is read in from an XML file.
-There has to be a better way.
+In some cases, these scripts have an actual password in plain text, while others read the password from an XML file.
+Is there a better way?

-**A:** Scripts with high-privilege account passwords in plain text is not a good idea and while there are several methods you can use to improve security of credentials handling, one great way is to use the SecretManagement and SecretStore modules from the PowerShell Gallery.
+**A:** Scripts with high-privilege account passwords in plain text is not a good idea.
+There are several methods you can use to improve the security of credentials handling.
+One great way is to use the SecretManagement and SecretStore modules from the PowerShell Gallery.

 ## What are Secrets?

+Secrets are, in general, passwords you need to access some resource.
+It might be the password for a domain administrator that you use to run a command on a remote host.
+You want to keep secrets secret, yet you want a great way to use them as needed.

+In my PowerShell books, I use a domain (Reskit.Org) for all my examples.
+The password for this mythical domain's Enterprise and Domain administrator is "Pa$$W0rd".
+I am not too worried about exposing this password as it is only the password to a few dozen VMs.
+This means many of the scripts from my books contain the password in clear text.
+While great for books, this is not a best practice in production.

+Over the years there have been numerous attempts at handling secrets.
+You could store the secrets in an XML file and import the file when you needed those secrets.
+Or, you could force the user to just retype the password every time they want to use it.
+Speaking personally - I get tired real fast of typing a long, complex, password time and time again!

-## What is the Secrets Module?
+## What are the Secrets Module?

+Early in the development the developers of this feature has but one module.
+A challenge was that users wanted the same ability with respect to managing secrets, but wanted flexibility over which secret store to use.
+The elegant solution involved separating secrets management from secrets storage.
+So there there are _two_ modules involved:

+* SecretManagement - you use this module in your scripts to make use of secrets.
+* SecretStore - this module contains the commands to manage a specific secret storage.

+You also need a vault-specific module which the SecretsStore module accesses.
+This layered approach allows you to use any secret store you wish, manage the secrets independently of the physical storage mechanism.
+You could, in theory, change the secret store and not need to change your scripts that use the secrets.

 ## Installing the Modules